MikeGillihan/archive-control/readme.txt

 == Changelog ==

-= 1.1.1 =
+= 1.2.0 =
+* Fixed a bug that wouldn't allow archive featured image functionality unless content before or after was also enabled.
+* Introduced basic Taxonomy archive modifications
+* Changed the database structure to allow for separation between custom post types and custom taxonomies = 1.1.1 =
 * Added a "View Archive Page" link to the edit page
 * Added a "Edit Archive Page" link to the admin menu when viewing archive